DGP-Studio/Snap.Hutao.Docs/docs/en/statements/privacy-notice.md

 - Once using Snap Hutao, the database file in the **data directory**

   - **Stores**
-    - MiHoYo BBS and HoYoLab cookie
+    - MiHoYo BBS and HoYoLAB cookie
     - Snap Hutao program settings
     - All other user data